Wednesday

 August 24, 1901 [What Happened on Twenty-Third Street, New York]

-Considering the title, at first nothing.
-Like so many street-scene actualities, it blandly records the street, the passers-by.
-As usual, the world refuses in large part to be a performer, desiring instead to look directly at the camera in passing, forcing the audience to be the ones seemingly observed--more directly, of course, the cinematographer taking the brunt of the attack, scrutinized as carefully, if not as dispassionately, as the lens.
+Considering the title, at first nothing happened on Twenty-Third Street, New York.
+Like so many street-scene actualities, it blandly records the street, the passers-by—who, as usual, refuse in large part to be performers, choosing instead to look directly at the camera; the audience seems to be the ones observed.
 But I trusted the title, and waited for something to happen.

-A couple approaches the camera, with that self-consciously casual gait that marks the performer, setting themselves off from the actual persons in the frame--in that disconcerting reversal that affects us all in the act of being filmed, our natural, unaffected motions seem somehow stiff, even artificial.
-It is a small but significant sign, I believe, of the growing power of the cinema, making the world the artifice, itself the reality.
-Even in something as small as an unhurried walk we will demand--not precisely the more beautiful, but the arranged and plotted, so that it appears more real than ourselves.
+A couple approaches the camera, with that self-consciously casual gait that marks the performer, setting themselves off from the actual persons in the frame—whose world becomes artifice in the service of performance—not more beautiful than the world itself, but arranged and plotted, so that it appears more real than ourselves.

 But reality, of a sort, re-asserts itself.
-As the couple passes over a grate, the woman's dress billows up, and we see her legs--as much as, and perhaps even less than, when she bathes in the sea or performs innocently in a circus.
-But on Twenty-Third Street the appearance of her legs is at first comic, but also erotic--yes, in a facile, juvenile manner, but I didn't expect it, and so my response was unguarded--purely physical, if I may appear indelicate--but I do mean that the eternal adolescent in me--often wise, if directness can be wisdom--noticed immediately what happened on Twenty-Third Street, and watched ever-so-carefully, as brief as the interlude was, one of those fleeting moments the cinema seems to discover, almost accidentally,* affecting because it is short-lived, the eye barely able to capture it before it passes--and in that brief passage itself the mind enlarges the moment, until one is all but certain that one has seen more than one actually did.
-I have seen--well, if not my share of ladies' legs, enough to keep me acquainted; but I believe--with some disquiet--that the actual legs will fade away, and the cinematic ones will fill my memory, superseding all others, even the actual images I keep stored away--of childhood, adolescence, the manhood I have so far earned--becoming "cinematic" themselves, remembered as motion pictures.
-The natural tendency to convert raw experience into narrative now has its greatest ally--but again, I wonder if I should be troubled at this tendency, or merely succumb to the primal urge to gaze--and to claim the things I gaze upon?
+As the couple passes over a grate, the woman's dress billows up, and we see her legs—a moment that is at first comic, but also erotic—yes, in a facile, juvenile manner—and most important, brief, one of those fleeting moments the cinema seems to discover, almost accidentally—although of course contrived but still affecting because it is short-lived, the eye barely able to capture it before it passes—and in that brief passage the mind enlarges the moment until one is all but certain that one has seen more than one actually did.
+I have seen—well, if not my share of ladies' legs, enough to keep me acquainted; but I believe (with some disquiet) that the actual legs will fade away, and the cinematic ones will fill my memory, superseding all others—which in turn will themselves become "cinematic," remembered as motion pictures.

 Post a Comment